Applying for admission to direct-entry programs

 Your admission may need to be deferred or, in some cases, you may need to reapply if you will not be able to begin classes until 2021 Spring Term or later.

-If you have been admitted to a non-direct entry or professional program, such as dentistry, law, nursing, nutrition, pharmacy, veterinary medicine, etc., you should contact the college to which you have been admitted directly.
+If you have been admitted to a non-direct entry or professional program, such as dentistry, law, nursing, nutrition, pharmacy, veterinary medicine, etc., contact the college to which you have been admitted directly.

 Spring and summer terms

-We are working as quickly as possible to identify barriers and make all accommodations possible to help international students enroll at USask in upcoming terms.
+We are working as quickly as possible to make all accommodations possible to help international students enroll at USask in upcoming terms.